Deltics (album)

 Deltics is the second studio album by British singer-songwriter Chris Rea.
 It was released in 1979 on Magnet Records.
 The album is named after the East Coast rail network's Deltic-class locomotives that were used in the 1960s and 1970s.
 The album is Rea's first album to chart on the UK Albums Chart, peaking at number fifty-four.
-The single "Diamonds" peaked at number forty-four on both the UK Singles Chart, and Billboard Hot 100, where it charted for eight weeks.
-The B-side of this single "Cleveland Calling" is not included on the CD reissue of the album.
+The single "Diamonds" peaked at number 44 on both the UK Singles Chart, and Billboard Hot 100, where it charted for eight weeks.
+The B-side of this single, "Cleveland Calling", was not included on the CD reissue of the album.
 The album producer Gus Dudgeon had made several early albums with Elton John.